Strolls for Well-being at ISU: Press Pause & Take a Break...

 Practicing mindfulness and making time for well-being supports your work-life balance and the ability to enjoy the present moment with happiness and wonder.
 And we know that it is often difficult to find time for a formal practice.
 Whether you have 30 minutes or 5 minutes, these materials have been designed to be flexible and fit into your schedule.
 So, pick a pause, a stroll, or step away from your space and ‘pause where you are’– it is up to you.
 These mindfulness practices offer Stroll pause locations on campus or Pick a Place close to where you.
 Decide where and then use the reflection questions to ponder or simple strategies to get you into the present moment.
 Make the time to take a few deep breaths, notice the natural beauty around you and simply ‘be’ for a few moments.

 What there is to explore:

-- Map and Location Details - Offers the map with the locations and information on the pause locations selected.
+- Maps and Location Details - Offers the maps for each season with the locations and information on the pause locations selected.